Written by: Andrew Splatt – Director & Executive Practice Leader

 • Witness statements

-• Expert testimony that establishes a clear link between the employer’s negligence and your psychological harm.
+• Expert testimony that establishes a clear link between the employer’s negligence and your psychological harm

-Compensation for psychological injuries includes:
+Compensation for psychological injuries can include:

-• Workers’ compensation payments
+• Weekly workers’ compensation payments

-• Damages for pain and suffering and future lost earnings
+• Damages for pain and suffering, and future lost earnings

 • A lump sum payment for permanent impairment